Media OutReach Newswire Partners with The International Association for Child and Adolescent Psychiatry and Allied Professions (IACAPAP) to Promote Mental Health in Children and Adolescents

 This global partnership aims to spread awareness, cultivate a positive mindset within the society, and to promote IACAPAP's scientific activities among mental health professionals, parents, children, and young people around the globe

-HONG KONG SAR - Media OutReach - 13 October 2021 - Media OutReach, the first global newswire and press release distribution service provider founded in Asia, is pleased to announce a global partnership with The International Association for Child and Adolescent Psychiatry and Allied Professions (IACAPAP), an international non-profit organization established in 1937.
+Hong Kong, SAR--(Newsfile Corp. - October 15, 2021) - Media OutReach, the first global newswire and press release distribution service provider founded in Asia, is pleased to announce a global partnership with The International Association for Child and Adolescent Psychiatry and Allied Professions (IACAPAP), an international non-profit organization established in 1937.
 IACAPAP's mission is to advocate for the promotion of the mental health and development of children and adolescents through policy, practice, and research.

 Under this partnership, Media OutReach Newswire will fully support IACAPAP's global communications goals by exclusively distributing their market-specific press releases through Asia Pacific, USA, UK, Europe, Middle East, Africa and Latin America.